mattsim/SHRP2-X/README.md

 #### Subject vehicle loss of control

 SV approaches an intersection controlled by a stop sign.
 SV loses control of the vehicle.
-SV begins to slides forward.
+SV begins to slide forward.
 SV brakes.
 SV regains control of the vehicle.
 SV stops.